popphp/pop-mime/README.md

 ];
 ```

-In example 1, the file on disk is pass and put into the form data from there.
+In example 1, the file on disk is passed and put into the form data from there.
-In example 2, the file contents are passed to the `contents` key to explicitly
+In example 2, the file contents are explicitly passed to the `contents` key to
 set the file data into the form data.
 Also, for flexibility, the following
 case-insensitive keys are acceptable for `Content-Type`: